ErinMullin/dataset_ufo/Archive/README.md

-dataset_ufo
-This repo is used for the UFO data that was utilized in my classwork during undergraduate studies.
+The archive folder is used for storing in process data, that needs to be retained, but is not part of the actual dataset.